dvelatcodes/ture/README.md

 # Real Estate Global

-This is a real estate application on B furniture
+This is a full stack furniture website that enables various users to purchase various furniture items from  it's catalogue.
+Users are able to create and manage their shopping account.

 ## Screen Shots